knod/prose-stepper/README.md

 // You can move backwards too
 var six = ps1.getFragment( [0, 0, -1] );  // 'come'

-// Word deltas can cross sentence boundries var seven = ps1.getFragment( [0, -3, 0] );  // 'flag.'
+// Word deltas can cross sentence boundaries var seven = ps1.getFragment( [0, -3, 0] );  // 'flag.'

 // You can take multiple steps at a time with sentences...